smattes/audit-aws-elb/README.md

   * default: elb-old-ssl-policy, elb-current-ssl-policy, elb-inventory

 ### `AUDIT_AWS_ELB_HTML_REPORT`:
   * description: Would you like to send the AWS owner tag report(s)?
 Options - notify / nothing.
-Default is no / nothing.
+Default is notify.
   * default: notify

 ### `AUDIT_AWS_ELB_ROLLUP_REPORT`:
   * description: Would you like to send a Summary ELB report?
 Options - notify / nothing.
-Default is no / nothing.
+Default is nothing.
   * default: nothing

 ### `AUDIT_AWS_ELB_ALLOW_EMPTY`:
   * description: Would you like to receive empty reports?
 Options - true / false.
-Default is true.
+Default is false.
   * default: false

 ### `AUDIT_AWS_ELB_SEND_ON`:
   * description: Send reports always or only when there is a change?
 Options - always / change.
-Default is always.
+Default is change.
   * default: change

 ### `AUDIT_AWS_ELB_REGIONS`:
   * description: List of AWS regions to check.
-Default is us-east-1,us-west-1,us-west-2,eu-west-1.
+Default is us-east-1,us-east-2,us-west-1,us-west-2,eu-west-1.
   * default: us-east-1, us-east-2, us-west-1, us-west-2, eu-west-1